Sign Language Interpreter

 Sign language interpreter job in Grand Rapids, MI

-This is a part-time position and the schedule will be determined upon hire.
+This is a full time position and the scheduled will be determined upon hire.
 Provide accurate oral interpretations for spoken languages for Limited English Proficient (LEP) patients, their families, and Corewell Health employees in-person, over-the-phone, and via videoconferencing throughout the hospital and clinics.

 Essential Functions